Photo by Jordan Matter

 Christine Jowers/Follow @cmmjowers on Instagram

-In 1997 she began creating solo performance projects, dancing and producing evenings that celebrated the voice of women in dance history.
+In 1997, with the non- profit company, Moving Arts Projects ,she began developing solo performance projects, dancing and producing evenings that celebrated the voice of women in dance.
 Her first production, The Singular Voice of Woman at The Place in London, was noted for "exceptional solos" and Judith Mackrell, dance critic for The Guardian UK, hailed Jowers as “not only a remarkable performer but an important dance historian…” Other original productions, Revealing Isadora and The Dancing Goddesses of NYC were performed in New York City at such venues as: The World Financial Center, The New Jersey Center for Performing Arts, The Joyce Soho, Joe's Pub, OK Harris Dance Gallery, DanceNowNYC, The Henry Street Settlement, Abrons Art Center, The University Settlement, The Culture Project, The Children’s Museum of Manhattan, and The 14th Street Y.

 Jowers' revival of The Singular Voice of Woman was performed in 13 concerts during the 2010 Edinburgh Fringe Festival with BookingDance where she was particularly noted for her interpretation of Isadora Duncan’s Revolutionary.
 "She brings just as much emotion, albeit a very different kind, to Isadora Duncan’s Revolutionary.
 Although this short piece consists of a small set of repeated movements, those movements are passionate, powerful, dramatic and despairing — thanks to both Duncan and Jowers — making this piece one of the highlights of the programme."- Amanda Grimm, TheSkinny.co.uk

-Christine started writing about dance at Sarah Lawrence College, later graduating from Goucher College with honors in Dance History/Criticism and Communications.
+Christine started writing about dance at Sarah Lawrence College, under dance critic Rose Anne Thom, later graduating from Goucher College with honors in Dance History/Criticism and Communications.
 In addition to her writing and videography for The Dance Enthusiast, she has been published by Dance/USA's e-journal, From The Green Room, The Dance Insider, The Johns Hopkins University's Literary Journal :The Hopkins Review, and The Huffington Post.
 Her writing has been highlighted by Thomas Cott, in his respected newsletter for arts administrators: You've Cott Mail.

 Concerned with bridging the gap between audiences and performance, she designed The Dance Enthusiast's Dance Up Close Series, a journalistic video program, to bring web audiences intimately into the working processes of New York City artists.
 Dance Up Close… was awarded an Engaging Dance Audiences grant administered by Dance/USA through the Doris Duke Charitable Foundation in 2013.